muyjohno/HollowKnight.RandomizerMod/README.md

 - The cloak pieces *are* duped with "duplicate major items" activated.
 - This setting is unavailable with skills unrandomized.

-Activating the "cursed nail" option adds three extra items to the pool, that let you swing your nail left, right and up.
+Activating the "cursed nail" option adds three extra items to the pool, that let you swing your nail left, right and up; by default in this mode, the nail can only be swung down.

 ## Area/Room randomizer